mxc-foundation/documentation/docs/userStaking.md

 ## How to stake MXC

-_Please note: before staking you need to have MXC in your M2M Wallet._
+_Please note: before staking you need to have MXC in your [DataDash App](https://mxc.wiki/docs/en/userStaking)_

-1. Login to your supernode
+1. Login to your Supernode with your DataDash App
-2. Click on "Staking"
+2. Select "Stake"
+3. Choose a "Plan" for staking
-3. Enter the "Amount" of MXC you wish to stake
+4- Enter the "Amount" of MXC or drag the amount bar to how much you wish to stake
-4. Click on "Confirm Stake"
+5. Select "Confirm Stake"

 ## How to unstake MXC

-Staking profits are calculated at the end of the current month.
-If you unstake early, you lose all potential staking profits for the current month.
-Therefore it is recommneded that you only unstake at the beginning of any given month.
+Staking profits are calculated over a 30 days period.
+If you unstake early, you lose all potential staking profits for the current period.
+Therefore it is recommneded that you only unstake at the beginning of any given period.
+The additional boosts are only available with plans Where your MXC can be locked for a given period, there is no unstake possible.

-1. Navigate to "Staking"
+1. Login to your Supernode with your DataDash App
-2. Click on "Unstake"
+2. Select "Wallet" in the menu bar
+3. Select "Stake" tab at the top right
+4. Select "Unstake" button
+5. Choose the "Stake asset" to unstake
+6. Enter 2FA token from Google Authenticator
+7. Select "Done"